-Should you treat your dog with stem cell therapy for CHD or arthritis?
+Should you treat your dog with stem cell therapy for hip dysplasia or arthritis?
 If it helps people, why not animals?

 STEM CELL THERAPY FOR HIP DYSPLASIA OR ARTHRITIS?